rianoc/rianoc.github.io/_posts/2020-07-21-Limiting-phone-charge.md

 The app is needed because it reports your phones battery level to Home Assistant as a sensor input.

-Upon first search no clear answer came up in forums but in the end I was able to figure out how to complete what I needed to do.
-The key tool was [Node-RED](https://nodered.org/) which made it easy to draw up the logic needed.
+The key tool to complete the task is [Node-RED](https://nodered.org/) which makes it easy to draw up the logic needed.

 ![node red]({{ site.url }}/assets/images/node.JPG)